-Season after season, the runways provide a glimpse into what will be popular amongst the fashion set in the very near future, from certain colors (next fall is all about bright red, BTW) to specific silhouettes (keep your eyes open for asymmetric hemlines in six months).
+Season after season, the runways provide a glimpse into what will be popular amongst the fashion set in the very near future, from certain colors (this fall is all about bright red, BTW) to specific silhouettes (asymmetric hemlines are having a moment).
 But need-to-know trends are only part of the equation; it’s also about how you wear them.
-For example, this February’s New York Fashion Week Fall/Winter 2023 was packed with belts — and every designer (with a little help from their runway stylists) had a fresh approach to styling the classic piece.
+New York Fashion Week Fall/Winter 2023, for example, was packed with belts, and each designer had a fresh approach to wearing the classic piece.
+And now that fall is well underway, consider taking styling cues from the catwalks.

-Take Michael Kors, for example, who sent a slew of models out wearing super-wide leather belts adorned with silver hardware (another major theme at the shows this week) over understated midi dresses and jumpsuits, giving the looks just the right amount of oomph.
+Look to Michael Kors, who sent a slew of models out wearing super-wide leather belts adorned with silver hardware (another major theme at the shows in February) over understated midi dresses and jumpsuits, giving the looks just the right amount of oomph.
 Then there was Luar, who offered trusty winter coats some flair by way of a glamorously cinched waist.
 And at Khaite, the styling piece was artfully worn with its buckle undone, and slanted at a downward angle.

 Intrigued?
-Keep scrolling to find these looks, plus a few more of-the-moment ways to make your belt the main event of an outfit, as illustrated by the New York runways.
+Keep scrolling to find these looks, plus a few more of-the-moment ways to make your belt the main event of an outfit, as illustrated by the runways.

 A belt over bare skin?
-Yes, that’s about to be a thing, at least if Brandon Maxwell has anything to say about it.
+Yes, that’s a thing now, at least if Brandon Maxwell has anything to say about it.
 At the designer’s show, this was seen in the form of a skinny belt front and center on the model’s stomach (and what looks to be a part of the cropped, skin-revealing jacket).

 Sometimes your 9-to-5 blazer needs a little jazzing up.
 Fortunately, according to Proenza Schouler, all that’s required to spruce up an office look is a super-skinny belt.
 Then, up the cool factor by double (or triple) knotting the accessory.